 English trio The Police released their first album in 1978.
 Despite the timing, they weren’t especially punk, something that’s immediately apparent from their choice of band name.
 The Police were already music industry veterans when they formed – guitarist Andy Summers was already in his mid-30s and had played with The Animals in the 1960s.
-American-born drummer Stewart Copeland was a former member of progressive rock band Curved Air, while bassist and vocalist Sting had played with jazz fusion group Last Exit.
+American-born drummer Stewart Copeland was a former member of the progressive rock band Curved Air, while bassist and vocalist Sting had played with jazz fusion group Last Exit.

 The Police built their career over five albums – by 1983’s Synchronicity, and its massive single ‘Every Breath You Take’, they were arguably the biggest band in the world.
 The band went on hiatus while Sting recorded his solo debut The Dream of the Blue Turtles, and Copeland broke his collarbone on the eve of rehearsals for a sixth album.
 The band never recorded another studio album, although they have played live together, including a world tour in 2007-2008.

 The Police are arguably the best singles band of their era, but their albums are all mildly disappointing.
-Their one album per year schedule seemingly didn’t allow Sting enough time to write material, and their albums are all padded out with gimmicks, filler, and material from Copeland and Summers.
-Both supporting members have their moments, especially Copeland on Regatta de Blanc, but Sting was clearly the band’s key writer.
+Their one album-per-year schedule seemingly didn’t allow Sting enough time to write material, and their albums are all padded out with gimmicks, filler, and material from Copeland and Summers.
+Both supporting members have their moments, especially Copeland on Reggatta de Blanc, but Sting was clearly the band’s key writer.
 Their 1992 Greatest Hits is amazingly good, and makes their studio albums look ragged in comparison, but it’s worth digging through their albums for more treasure.